Daniel In The Lion’s Den

 The portrayal of a human figure between two affronted beasts was not limited to the Daniel theme.

-Images of Saint Menas of Egypt whose shrine was one of the major pilgrimage destinations in Late Antiquity showed him standing in an orant pose between two cowed beasts.
+In Late Antiquity, images of Saint Menas of Egypt, whose shrine was a major pilgrimage destinations, showed him standing in an orant pose between two cowed beasts.

-Bronze belt buckles found in sixth and seventh century Burgundian burial sites and which would have had talismanic value, reveal the same image.
+Bronze belt buckles found in sixth and seventh century Burgundian burial sites, reveal the same image used for talismanic purposes.
 These may have originated in La Tène Celtic culture.
 Some bore Latin inscriptions which referred to the Daniel legend in a conflation of Pagan and Christian traditions.

 The Cultural Diffusion Of An Archetypal Image